Code of Ethics (band)

 Code of Ethics was a contemporary Christian music band formed in Jacksonville, Florida.
-Its musical style blended synth-pop, electronic, new wave, and rock into a unique expression of faith and artistic innovation., Active from the early 1990s through 2000, the band became a fixture in the Christian alternative scene, known for their bold visual style, chart-topping singles, and unforgettable live performances.
+Their musical blended synth-pop, electronic, new wave, and rock.
 Founded by Barry Blaze and signed to ForeFront/EMI, the group included longtime members Rick Brainer and Skippy, and collaborated with writers like Gerald Josef, J Booth, and Ian Eskelin.
-They found success in the 1990s and early 2000s with three No. 1 singles, two music award nominations, and one music award win.
+They found success in the 1990s and early 2000s with three No. 1 singles on The CCM Update, two music award nominations, and one music award win.

 History

 Creation and indie years: 1988–1992

 Code of Ethics was started in 1988 by Barry Blaze while living in Jacksonville, Florida.
 He was joined by Eric Switzer and Mark Tanner, with the trio releasing a self-titled, self-published cassette of Code of Ethics in 1990.
 The band's music was considered unique in that they were one of the few Christian music artists performing a Europop style, and were often compared to Depeche Mode and New Order.
 It is because of this release which made independent record label R.E.X. sign the band.

 Visual Paradox became the first release by Code of Ethics in 1991 on R.E.X.
 Staying true to the style that got the band recognized in the first place, the freshman album was completely synth and beat driven.
 In an industry that wasn't accustomed to the Europop style, and due to the limited resources of R.E.X., the album had a tough time breaking into radio.
 In 1992, shortly before the band released their Visual Paradox remix EP simply called Mix, Switzer left the band.
 Blazs' ended up replacing him with friend Ian Eskelin temporarily as keyboardist.
 Mix contained remixes of "Visual Paradox", "I Need Your Love", and also contained a bonus track of "Follow On", which would be a teaser for what would appear on the follow-up second album.
 The song "Visual Paradox (Club Mix)" was eventually released in 1993 on the Motion Factory album which would also feature the song "Electricity" by Moby.